 Brianne was honored to work as a therapist for the Colorado Women’s Center in Boulder for several years where she loved helping to empower women before moving back to her beloved San Juan Mountains in the Fall of 2021.
 Her work with women still continues to nourish her on the Western Slope, but is not limited to physical location now that telehealth therapy has made distance work available via zoom, which is amazing!

 I grew up playing outside with my friends and family in Minnesota.
 Having a contemplative disposition, I knew at a young age that I was meant to help people and help keep the Earth beautiful.
 In high school I found inspiration in the revolutionary nature writers of the Transcendentalist movement and in college created the perfect combination of these passions by double majoring in Philosophy and Environmental Studies at Eckerd College.

 My professional life started off working as an environmental education instructor for kids before doing a National Outdoor Leadership School (NOLS) program where we learned to guide trips in the backcountry.
 This introduced me to the world of Wilderness Therapy, where I worked as a field instructor leading teenagers on trips in Southeast Alaska and Northern Minnesota.
-How lucky to get paid doing what I loved in beautiful places even before I had actually considered becoming a therapist.

 In 2011 I received my doula training, which opened my eyes to the social/political/spiritual/philosophical/psychological implications of birth as a sacred rite of passage.
 I felt called to continue learning the Wise Woman Traditions and studied with a master herbalist/midwife in Peru, then did a year long midwifery course with the Matrona.